cdietrich/jpl.imce.oml.specification.parent/gov.nasa.jpl.imce.oml.specification.doc/docs/GLOSSARY.md

 {APIs: **Functional**}

-## OML TerminologyExtent
+## OML Extent

-An OML TerminologyExtent defines an in-memory tuple about each OML Module involved in modeling and reasoning about domain-specific vocabularies and systems descriptions using such vocabularies:
-- An OML TerminologyGraph for defining a vocabulary about a domain or a description of a system in a domain;
-- An OML Bundle for aggregating OML TerminologyBox(es) for as modular [OWL2-DL Ontologies] for monotonic refinement and reasoning;
-- An OML DescriptionBox for describing actual systems according to one or more domain-specific OML TerminologyBox vocabularies.
+An OML Extent is an in-memory store of all OML Element(s) loaded from external OML documents.

 {APIs: **Functional**}